How Long Does a Roof Replacement Take?

 Several steps are taken after the roof is installed that you need to factor into the total timeline.

 Immediately following the installation, the crew will start looking more closely around the property for shingles and shingle bits as well as loose nails.
-This will include checking beds of pine straw for nails and shaking out the butter spouts to make sure everything got through the way it should.
-The roofing contractor also looks at landscaping for any damage.
+This will include checking beds of pine straw for nails and shaking out the gutters to make sure everything got through the way it should.
+The roofing contractor also looks at landscaping for damage.
 Then the contractor will load up all the tools and equipment and move their vehicles out of your driveway to allow room for their blowers to clear all the paved surfaces.
+Cleanup takes 2-4 hours and prevents future roof damage from debris.

-Contact Allied Roofing Solutions When You Need Roof Replacement
+Contact Allied Roofing Solutions for Expert Roof Replacement